 }

 event is available, which allows to be aware of when the SDK has loaded data from cache.
-This way it is ready to evaluate splits using those locally cached definitions.
+This way, it is ready to evaluate feature flags using those locally cached definitions.

 client.on(SplitEvent.SDK_READY_FROM_CACHE, new SplitEventTask() {